 This recent period of market volatility has highlighted just how essential diversification is in helping to manage the ups and downs of market fluctuations.
-In this article, George Square Financial Management highlights some of the key benefits to having a well-diversified investment portfolio.

 Diversification means making sure your portfolio has varied investments.
 This can include investing in stocks and bonds, in different industries, and in large and small companies.
 The phrase ‘don’t put all your eggs in one basket’ has been widely used for many years when discussing investments, and it is still good advice today.
 It essentially means you shouldn’t have all your money in one place, as you could lose it all in one go.